sejin-P/rust-ds/persistent-data-structure/README.md

 #### Fat node

 - Each node has back pointer, which points to the node which points to this node. (<=p)
 - it has version history, which contains version number, updated filed, and updated value.
-But its length should be constant.
+But its length should be constant(<2p).

 Read operation